 The small village of Brampton Abbotts is just a few miles to the north of Ross-on-Wye.
-A major restoration of the church building has been undertaken recently and it is now open again.
+A major restoration of the church building has been undertaken recently but sadly the church is permanently locked.
 There’s an update in this film.

-Brampton Abbotts church is now reestablishing itself as a community building.
-Although technically a “closed church” as far as worship is concerned occasional services are held there through the year.
+Brampton Abbotts church is now trying to re-establish itself as a community building, largely through the efforts of BAcRG, though sadly they are meeting some opposition.
+Technically it is a “closed church” and only very occasional services are held in the churchyard.
 You can find more on all this on the regeneration group’s Facebook Page.
-Services in Brampton Abbotts take place twice a month at Brampton Abbotts School.
+And on this website

 Visiting Brampton Abbotts Church